linwoodc3/linwoodc3.github.io/_drafts/2017-05-17-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 <div><center><font size=".5"><b>Image: Residents capture militants roaming the streets in Marawi</b> </font></center></div>
 <br><br>
 </div>
 <div><p style="font-family:courier;"><i>Residents of Marawi City took to social media to post photos, videos, and updates on the ongoing clashes.
 They posted photos of soldiers and their helicopters, Maute members and their black flags, and fires breaking out Tuesday evening.
 One woman watched as police clashed with 10 armed men who set up positions at the gate of the government-run Amai Pakpak Hospital.
-Earlier, gunmen had taken over the hospital and raised the black flag representing ISIS.</i></p>
+Earlier, gunmen had taken over the hospital and raised the black flag representing ISIS.
+Dr. Sainuddon Moti, an employee at the hostpital, confirmed the claims when he said,"I heard bombs and gunfire.
+The ISIS flag was raised in our hospital."<br><br>

+The Philippine government noticed the wave of social media information coming from those still stranded in the city.
+“We urge all peace loving people to refrain from posting in social media information that would tend to exacerbate the situation.
+Especially photos and videos on the movements of our troops and on terrorist propaganda circulating through social media,” said one spokewoman.<br><br>

+Despite government requests, the information kept flowing.
+The mayor, Majul Gandamra, was stranded with his security personnel in the City Hall building.
+He said there were no soldiers and policemen in areas where the militants were, and that despite his request for assistance no soldiers or police came to help protect City Hall.
+A local uploaded a video showing heavily-armed jihadists in black robes walking the streets of Marawi.
+One militant spoke on a bullhorn as he walked the street.
+The rush of information painted a clear picture; the militants had freedom of movement in parts of the city and no government forces were in sight.<br><br>

+The security situation seemed to be deteriorating and it appeared that Philippine forces could do little to stop it.
+While officials released statements saying, ""The government is in full control of the situation," resident reactions seemed to tell a different story.
+Akram Latip, a native of Lanao Sur, opined: “The best solution for Marawi City now is for the AFP to disengage the ISIS Group.
+If they push through with the military operation the city will be left with total destruction.
+Let the Local Executives, Ulama, Elders and other influential people talk with the ISIS Group and allow them to leave in peace.
+That’s the best way to protect the civilians and avoid more casualties and destruction.”<br><br>

+Indeed, peace and stablity in Marawi seemed like a distant dream.
+The Philippine government needed a plan to bring the situation back under control.
+The planned solution would be a first for the Duterte administration. </i></p>

 <div class="image">